As a meditation teacher, I always let my students in on various meditation secrets that can totally transform their

 There is a very specific reason why meditation apps don’t work.
 It’s because they cause your focus to be split.
-Usually when we meditate, we focus on one thing (such as the breath).
+Usually, when we meditate, we focus on one thing (such as the breath).
 But when we use a meditation app there is also the instructor’s voice.
 It is impossible to focus on one thing if you are also focusing on the voice of the meditation teacher in the app.
-It is logically impossible to focus on your breath 100% while also listening to the instructor.
 And that is why meditation apps don’t work, no matter how much money they make.

 Meditation apps only exist as a way to monetise a practice that should be free.
 Yet another meditation secret that big corporations dont want you to know.